 Contract-based design has been proposed as a new approach to the system design problem that is rigorous and effective in dealing with the problems and challenges described before, and that, at the same time, does not require a radical change in the way industrial designers carry out their task as it cuts across design flows of different type.
 Indeed, contracts can be used almost everywhere and at nearly all stages of system design, from early requirements capture, to embedded computing infrastructure and detailed design involving circuits and other hardware.
 Contracts explicitly handle pairs of properties, respectively representing the assumptions on the environment and the guarantees of the system under these assumptions.
 Intuitively, a contract is a pair C = (A, G) of assumptions and guarantees characterizing in a formal way 1) under which context the design is assumed to operate, and 2) what its obligations are.
-Assume/Guarantee reasoning has been known for a long time, and has been used mostly as verification mean for the design of software [54].
+Assume/Guarantee reasoning has been known for a long time, and has been used mostly as verification mean for the design of software [51].
 However, contract based design with explicit assumptions is a philosophy that should be followed all along the design, with all kinds of models, whenever necessary.
 Here, specifications are not limited to profiles, types, or taxonomy of data, but also describe the functions, performances of various kinds (time and energy), and reliability.
-This amounts to enrich a component's interface with, on one hand, formal specifications of the behavior of the environment in which the component may be instantiated and, on the other hand, of the expected behavior of the component itself.
-The consideration of rich interfaces is still in its infancy.
-So far, academic researchers have addressed the mathematics and algorithmics of interfaces theories and contract-based reasoning.
-To make them a technique of choice for system engineers, we must develop:
+This amounts to enrich a component's interface with, on one hand, formal specifications of the behavior of the environment in which the component may be instantiated and, on the other hand, of the expected behavior of the component of choice for system engineers, we must develop: